 We ended the previous episode with Jesus on the cross just outside the walls of Jerusalem late Friday afternoon.
 The Jewish leaders & Romans thought that was the last of the enigmatic trouble-maker from Galilee.
-For that matter, his closest followers thought that was the end as well.
+For that matter, His followers thought that was the end as well.

-While Moses would indeed have endorsed Jesus, He wasn’t merely one of the many prophets God sent to call people back to Himself.
+While Moses would indeed endorse Jesus, He wasn’t merely one of the many prophets God sent to call people back to Himself.
 Moses would approve of Jesus because all Moses did pointed to & prepared the way for Jesus.
-Jesus was the original Former, not a reformer; He was, the “I AM” Who spoke to Moses from the burning bush & commissioned him to lead Israel out of bondage & into the Promised Land.
+Jesus was the original Former, not a RE—former; He was, the “I AM” Who spoke to Moses from the burning bush & commissioned him to lead Israel out of bondage, into the Promised Land.

 “Behold, the days are coming, says the Lord, when I will make a new covenant with the house of Israel and with the house of Judah—not according to the covenant that I made with their fathers in the day that I took them by the hand to lead them out of the land of Egypt, My covenant which they broke, though I was a husband to them, says the Lord.
 But this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put My law in their minds, and write it on their hearts; and I will be their God, and they shall be My people.
 No more shall every man teach his neighbor, and every man his brother, saying, ‘Know the Lord,’ for they all shall know Me, from the least of them to the greatest of them, says the Lord.
 For I will forgive their iniquity, and their sin I will remember no more.”

-Of course, if Jesus had remained in the tomb, He’d be nothing but a tiny footnote to the history of the 1st Century, if that!
-Just one of a parade of Jewish trouble-makers who had a little flurry of popularity among some malcontents.
+Of course, if Jesus had remained in the tomb, He’d be nothing but a miniscule footnote to the history of the 1st Century, if that! à Just one more in a long parade of Jewish trouble-makers who had a little flurry of popularity among some malcontents.
 Nothing of consequence would have followed.

-Though Jesus said His followers would one day come from all over the world, those first believers had a difficult time seeing the church as anything other than fundamentally Jewish.
-They met as a large group in one of the temple courtyards where they listened to the disciples teach on the life & words of Jesus.
-Because it was the way education was practiced in the first century, it didn’t take long until a set or accepted story began to develop.
+Though Jesus said His followers would one day come from all over the world, those first believers had a difficult time seeing the Church as anything other than fundamentally Jewish.
+They met as a large group in the temple courtyard where they listened to the disciples teach on the life & words of Jesus.
+Because it was the way education was practiced in the 1st C, it didn’t take long until a standard, stock story developed.
 This oral tradition formed the core of what was used by Matthew, Mark, & to a certain degree by Luke, when they wrote their Gospels.
 John already knew of those accounts & chose instead to write a story of Jesus that filled in some of the details not included in the official oral tradition.

-After the large group had listened to the teaching by the apostles, they broke into smaller groups, meeting in homes where they shared a meal, prayed, & discussed what they’d just learned.
+After the large group had listened to the teaching by the apostles, they broke into smaller groups to gather in homes where they shared a meal, prayed, & discussed what they’d just learned.

-There was little organization to this early group as these first Christians felt their way forward.
-Despite that lack of organization their faith grew & their community became marked by a remarkable love attractive to others.
+There was little organization to this early movement of Jesus’ followers as they felt their way forward.
+Despite that lack of organization their faith blossomed & their community became marked by a remarkable love, attractive to others.
 Their numbers grew.

 They went by different labels.
-Some call them Nazarenes, meaning followers of Jesus of Nazareth.
-Others disparagingly called them “Christians” linking them to Jesus & his humiliating death on a Roman cross.
+Some called them Nazarenes, meaning followers of Jesus of Nazareth.
+Others disparagingly called them “Christians” linking them to Jesus & His humiliating death on a Roman cross.
 They called themselves simply “People of the Way.”

-The church grew in relative quiet for a few years till their numbers became too large for the Jewish ruling Council, called the Sanhedrin, to ignore.
-As the apostles taught about Jesus they realized a good part of what the Jews had been told their Scriptures meant was wrong.
-Some of the more bold believers began voicing their criticisms of contemporary Judaism out loud.
+The church grew in relative peace for a few years till their numbers became too large for the Jewish ruling Council, the Sanhedrin, to ignore any longer.
+As the apostles taught about Jesus, they realized a good part of what the Jews had been told their Scriptures meant was wrong.
+Some of the more bold believers began voicing their criticisms of contemporary Judaism.
 They ran afoul of the authorities & persecution began.
-When Stephen, a younger Christian leader was executed for blasphemy, it sent a shock wave through Jerusalem.
-It was now clear Jesus’s followers were under an official ban.
+When Stephen, a young Christian leader was executed for blasphemy, it sent a shock wave through Jerusalem.
+It was now clear Jesus’ followers were under an official ban.

-While the 1st Generation leaders, called “the apostles,” stayed in Jerusalem to tend to the needs of the church, younger leaders moved to Samaria & Syria where they founded new communities of believers.
+While the 1st generation leaders, called “the apostles,” stayed in Jerusalem to tend to the needs of the Church, younger leaders moved to Samaria & Syria where they founded new communities.
 Churches sprang up in Damascus, Antioch, Egypt & other locales.

 The readiness of Jewish believers at Antioch to welcome Gentiles into their fold shifted the focus of missionary activity from Jerusalem to Antioch.
 It was at Antioch that one man rose to leadership who would, next to Jesus, have the greatest impact on Christianity – Saul of Tarsus, or as he’s more commonly known, Paul.

 Paul’s hometown was the Roman city of Tarsus, capital of Cilicia in what is today South Central Turkey, 20 miles from the Mediterranean Sea.
-The famous Roman General Pompey the Great had made Tarsus the center of Roman government in the area, granting all its residents citizenship.
+The famous Roman General Pompey the Great had made Tarsus the center of Roman government in the area, granting its residents the treasured Roman citizenship.
 Tarsus was also a center of Greco-Roman culture.
-Paul was born to Jewish parents in Tarsus, making him a unique mixture of Roman, Greek & Jewish.
-This all conspired to make Paul an effective instrument for the spread of the Gospel.
+Paul was born to Jewish parents there, making him a unique mixture of Roman, Greek & Jewish.
+This all conspired to make him an effective instrument for spreading of the Gospel.

-After his early education in Tarsus Paul moved to finish his training in Jerusalem under the great Jewish scholar Gamaliel.
+After his early education in Tarsus, Paul moved to finish his training in Jerusalem under the great Jewish scholar Gamaliel.
 He became a member of the ultra-strict sect known as the Pharisees.
-He finished his training just as the followers of Jesus ran afoul of the authorities in Jerusalem.
+Paul finished his training just as the followers of Jesus ran afoul of the authorities in Jerusalem.
 Whether Paul was a member of the Sanhedrin or merely their agent, it was he who presided at the execution of Stephen, lending those doing the deed their authority.
 Paul then embarked on a campaign to harass the Christians in the environs of Jerusalem.
-When the church was driven underground there, he received official permission to carry his campaign of harassment to Damascus where rumors said the Christians were thriving.
+When the church there was effectively driven underground, he received official permission to carry his campaign of harassment to Damascus where rumors said Christians were thriving.

 Well à sort of.

-In reading the book of Acts & a couple of Paul’s letters, one is left with the impression that while the core leadership Jerusalem accepted Paul’s conversion as legitimate, they preferred he find another church to attend.
-That church turned out to be Antioch where Paul partnered up with Barnabas who’d become one of the church-leaders there.
+In reading the book of Acts & a couple of Paul’s letters, we’re left with the impression while the core leadership at Jerusalem accepted Paul’s conversion as legitimate, they preferred he find another church to attend.
+That church turned out to be Antioch where Paul partnered with Barnabas who became one of the leaders there.

-And this would be a good place to briefly talk about the different perspectives on the nature of the Christian life that developed between Jerusalem & Antioch.
-We could call it the difference between 1st & 2nd Generation Christianity.
+This would be a good place to talk a bit about the different perspectives on the nature of the Christian life that developed between Jerusalem & Antioch.
+Let’s call it the difference between 1st & 2nd Generation Christianity.

-What made things messy is that there was a protracted period of tension as 1st Generation Christians contended with 2nd Geners over the expected lifestyle of Jesus’s followers.
+What made things messy is that there was a protracted period of tension as 1st Generation Christians contended with 2nd Geners over the expected lifestyle of Jesus’ followers.

 The debate between 1st & 2nd Generation believers didn’t end with the early church.
 It endures to this day.
 Modern-day Judaizers known as legalists insist on a set of behavioral guidelines as necessary to demonstrate genuine faith.
-Whether it be dress, diet, or devotion; a certain level of giving, service, or submission–rules are set that prescribe the acceptable lifestyle.
-Such legalists see the preaching of grace as dangerous & a license to excuse sin.
+Whether it be dress, diet, or devotion; a certain level of giving, service, or submission–rules are set up that prescribe the “acceptable” lifestyle.
+Such legalists see the preaching of grace as dangerous; a license to excuse sin.

-The person who truly loves God can do as he chooses because he will choose to love God.
+The person who truly loves God can do as he/she chooses because he/she chooses to love God.